edenia/docs.edenia.com/docs/developer-tools.md

 ### React JS Installation

-For installation instructions go to our React JS Tutorial.
+For installation instructions go to our [React JS Tutorial](/docs/tutorials/react-tutorial).
+You can also explore our [web app boilerplate](/docs/boilerplate) and [Material-UI guidelines](/docs/material-ui).

 [React GitHub](https://github.com/facebook/react)